mslonina/Mechanic/README.md

     int Storage(pool *p, setup *s) {
       p->task->storage[0].layout = (schema) {
-        .path = "result", // the name of the output dataset .rank = 2, // the rank of the dataset
+        .name = "result", // the name of the output dataset .rank = 2, // the rank of the dataset
         .dim[0] = 1, // the vertical dimension of the result array (not the dataset) .dim[1] = 3, // the horizontal dimension of the result array (not the dataset)